Olena Pavlukhina

 Olena Kozakova Pavlukhina (born 1 March 1989) is a Ukrainian-born Azerbaijani road and track cyclist.
-She is serving a four-year suspension from the sport, until 13 January 2023, following an anti-doping rule violation for the use of Prohibited Methods and/or Prohibited Substances.
+She served a four-year suspension from the sport following an anti-doping rule violation.

 She participated at the 2011 UCI Road World Championships and 2012 UCI Road World Championships.
 In 2015, she won the Azerbaijani National Road Race Championships, the Azerbaijani National Time Trial Championships, and finished sixth at the inaugural European Games time trial.
 In 2016, she won the second stage and overall of Gracia–Orlová.